Pesarattu dosa is a popular dosa recipe from Andra cuisine, delicious and packed with protein.

 How To Make Pesarattu Easily?

-To make pesarattu recipe, you need to soak the green gram and rice for up to 6 hours, I generally soak overnight.
-Few ingredients like ginger, green chilli and cumin are added to the batter while grinding.
+To make pesarattu recipe, you need to soak the green gram and rice for up to 5 hours, I generally soak 4 or 5 hours only.
+Few ingredients like ginger, green chillies and cumin are added to the batter while grinding.

-The batter has to be smooth and free flowing.
-Pesarattu is one of the easiest dosas to make.
-It never sticks to the tava and you can make thin and crisp dosas.
+The pesarattu batter has to be smooth and free flowing.
+It is one of the easiest dosas to make.
+It never sticks to the tava and you can make thin and crispy dosas.

-In few pesarattu recipes you will not find rice however we add 2 teaspoon raw rice for 1 cup green gram.
+In few pesarattu recipes you will not find rice however we add 2 teaspoon raw rice for 1 cup moong beans.
 Adding a bit of rice yields very crispy dosa and nice flavor too.

-In some restaurants and homes they serve pesarattu stuffed with upma known as pesaru upma.
+In some restaurants and homes they serve pesarattu stuffed with upma known as pesaru upma or mla pesarattu.

 How To Make Pesarattu Recipe Step by Step

-1. Soak green gram and rice together for 6-8 hours.
-Drain and take in a mixer jar.
+1. Soak moong beans or green moong and rice together for 4-6 hours.
+Drain the excess water, rinse well again and take in a mixer jar.

 2. Add green chilies, ginger and cumin seeds.
-Add salt and grind to a smooth batter.
-The batter should be thinner than usal dosa better.
+Add salt to taste and grind to a smooth paste.
+Add water as required.
+The batter should be thinner than usual dosa better.
+You can also throw in some coriander leaves while grinding the batter or add finely chopped coriander leaves to the batter.

-4. Flip and cook till done and edges turn crispy.
+4. Flip and cook till done and edges of the pesarattu turn crispy.

 5. Serve pesarattu hot with any side dish.